The Mindbody approach

 The pain is there to prevent structural damage from taking place.
 So there is not a straightforward link between pain and structural damage already existing.

-In chronic pain, what often happens is our brains have developed a lower threshold for sending these pain signals, perhaps because we are more afraid of experiencing a relapse, or because our body is in a state of chronic stress.
+In persistent pain, what often happens is our brains have developed a lower threshold for sending these pain signals, perhaps because we are more afraid of experiencing a relapse, or because our body is in a state of chronic stress.

 Part of what I help my clients to do is to raise this threshold, so that normal movements which have no risk of structural damage no longer cause pain.